Practice-based art research, art and audience

 Regardless of these discussions on the merits of art research, it seems that a practice which involves an iterative process of traditional research, the creation of artworks, feedback, contemplation of how the art sits with others and then taking on board such comments to potentially revise the original artwork.
 Is certainly a form of research.
 This is a powerful and helpful tool to anyone trying to develop their practice and to find their place in their particular research interest using an ever-expanding body of work.

 It is interesting to consider an art practice which is isolated and never seeks the opinion of others.
 What might be the outcome were we never to show anyone our work?
 I ignore for a moment how that would work out when engaging in study and having work assessed.
-Many years ago, I studied Physics at college, so I will share a theoretical experiment designed to show the gaps in understanding of quantum theory.
+As I mentioned earlier in this text, many years ago, I studied Physics at college, so I will share a theoretical experiment designed to show the gaps in understanding of quantum theory.
 Erwin Schrodinger proposed that a cat be placed in a sealed box with a radioactive substance and a Geiger counter, which would trigger the release of poison and would detect radiation.
 The cat could be thought of as both alive and dead at the same time.
 (Howgego, 2019) This is clearly impossible which is what the experiment set out to show.
-Is the undisclosed artwork hidden in a drawer like that cat in a box?
+Is the undisclosed artwork hidden in a drawer or as an unopened file on a computer hard drive like that cat in a box?
 Were all the rolls of unprocessed film left behind by Vivian Meir or Garry Winogrand a legacy which should have been left undisturbed as without the author starting a conversation, how could we know the basis or the planned outcome of their idea?
-I have not looked into this but I guess that these films have been processed and the pictures are sold with same value attached to works which these photographers approved of and sanctioned.
-I do not say I agree or disagree.
+In developing, printing and then selling these works after the death of the author and without their tacit approval and sanction, perhaps for financial gain, how does this relate to the original artist’s wishes?
+Perhaps death itself opens the box and the cat escapes as the archive passes to a new owner.

 References